Iasa-Global/btabok/pages/topics/systems.md

 As a professional body of knowledge, the BTABoK should not define or control all job descriptions.
 However, a shared [competency model](../competency_model/competencies.md) is essential to being able to ensure individual ability in a specialization is validated externally.
 So an embedded systems architect has roughly analogous competencies to a mechatronic architect though their particular product or domain knowledge may be different.
 This is similar to other professions.
 The PS Architect certification and career path would then provide a generic certification that supports all of these jobs, drastically improving hiring quality, education systems, available talent, massive reduction in the employee hiring process, improved vendor integration and support, horizontal mobility as well as knowledge sharing.

-## Why Is Physical Systems Architecture a Specialization
+## Why Is  Systems Architecture a Specialization

-Physical systems architecture is often described as a set of deliverables much like traditional software architecture or infrastructure architecture.
+ systems architecture is often described as a set of deliverables much like traditional software architecture or infrastructure architecture.
 However, when looked at from the systems engineering field and the industry it is in fact a radically different and specialized environment due to a number of factors:

 - There are extreme forces at play.
 Software to control a nuclear reactor, a spacecraft, or a self-driving car is radically more specialized.
 The forces on the technology are drastically different than the average website or hardware controller in a data center.